Friday, November 1, 2024

 The above, notwithstanding, it is fair to make the point that the three specific cities I mention have been able to brand their Biryani well.
 They have succeeded in converting Biryani from a dish into a cuisine.
 Furthermore, people from these cities are very passionate about their Biryani.
 Even before the social media and mobile phone revolution, we are aware of people, including myself, going to the Paradise restaurant in Hyderabad and getting Biryani packed before catching a train or a plane.
 Mutton Biryani from Cafe Bahar in Hyderguda and Chicken Biryani from Shah Ghouse in Towlichoki, Hyderabad are renowned.

 A question about famous Biryani joints in Lucknow in my business school alumni whatsapp group elicited a variety of passionate and prompt responses.
 All confirmed that Idris and Lala at Chowk were the most authentic places.
 For Lalle or Lala Biryani, the advice is to be there by 5:30 p.m., as he has only 2 handis.
 Many cautioned that the wait at Idris can be at least an hour.
 Mubeen at Chowk, though more well known for its Nihari Kulcha also serves good Biryani.
 Zeeshan, next to Tulsi, and close to Lucknow DM’s house, also serves decent Biryani.
 Then there is Wahid at Aminabad.
 Dastarkhwan’s Biryani is also very good and they have an outlet at the airport as well.
-In addition there are many other nameless Biryani vendors at Chowk and in the neighbouring Nakkhass locality who dish authentic Awadhi Biryani.
+In addition there are many other nameless Biryani vendors at Chowk and in the neighbouring Nakkhass locality who dish out authentic Awadhi Biryani.

 Before moving forward, let me also put another debate to rest.
 When I speak of Biryani I mean meat (either mutton/goat meat or chicken) cooked with rice exclusively.
 Rice cooked with vegetables is not Biryani but pulao or tahri.
 These days however, Kathal (jackfruit) Biryani is getting popular, as the texture of unripe jackfruit mimics meat.
 Some Biryani die-hards claim Biryani is only made with goat meat and there is no such thing as chicken Biryani.
 I stand for both mutton and chicken Biryani.
 Biryani puritans also claim that rice and meat cooked separately and then put together is not Biryani, and that only Kacchi Biryani is Biryani but I am not such a Biryani fundamentalist.
 Although, they may have a point, cooking meat and rice together and giving the ‘dum’ is quite an art which only a few can perfect, the Pakki style should also pass muster.
 To me, the only unacceptable Biryani is what some call vegetable Biryani.
 Once of course I tried egg Biryani to please my eggetarian wife using a combination of boiled, omelette and scrambled egg.
 The appreciation received was not commensurate with the effort made.
 I have not dared to repeat it.